-The fair values of the Company's cash, accounts receivable and trade and other payables approximate their carrying values because of the short-term nature of these instruments.
+The fair values of the Company's cash and cash equivalent, accounts receivable and trade and other payables approximate their carrying values because of the short-term nature of these instruments.

 The Company does not carry any financial instruments at fair value.